topo-gps/ios-manual/en/waypoints/importing_waypoints.rst

    :alt: Editing Waypoints Topo GPS

    *Tap Menu > More > Import file to import a file.*

-Alternatively you could tap Menu > Waypoints > More > Import file.
-The files app will be opened.
-Here you can select a cloud storage, like iCloud, Dropbox, OneDrive or Google Drive.
-Then you can browse through your files and select the files you want to import.

 If the waypoints were imported succesfully, you will return to the main map screen and the map will be zoomed to the imported waypoints.
 In the waypoints screen (Menu > Waypoints) all imported waypoints can be found in a newly created folder.